sharife/goldenthread-v2/site/content/posts/no-summary-online-conversations-with-artists-the-dont-fit-in-a-box.md

 [Click here](https://howlround.com/happenings/livestreaming-conversation-no-summary-playwrights-hassan-abdulrazzak-tariq-hamami-hannah) to watch the livestream from October 23rd.

-**Fri November 6th, 11AM PDT**
+**Friday November 6th, 11AM PDT**

 **Featuring Golden Thread Fairytale Players!**

 At Golden Thread we know that representation matters, especially for youth.
 Join **Simon Bloch**, **Maya Nazzal**, and **Sarah Al-Kassab** as they discuss their experience of creating and performing in Golden Thread's Fairytale Players Production of *Leila's Quest for Flight* which will be released as a radio play on November 10th.
-Drawn from Palestinian folktales*, Leila's Quest for Flight* is written and directed by Torange Yeghiazarian.
+Drawn from Palestinian folktales, *Leila's Quest for Flight* is written and directed by Torange Yeghiazarian.

 [Click here](https://howlround.com/happenings/livestreaming-conversation-no-summary-golden-threads-fairytale-players) to watch the livestream on November 6th.